Chișinău: Moldavian period

-Founded in 1436 as a monastery village, the city was part of the Principality of Moldavia (which, starting with the 16th century became a vassal state of the Ottoman Empire, but still retaining its autonomy).
-At the beginning of the 19th century Chișinău was a small town of 7,000 inhabitants.
+Founded in 1436 as a monastery village, the city was part of the Principality of Moldavia (which, starting with the 16th century, became a vassal state of the Ottoman Empire, but still retaining its autonomy).
+At the beginning of the 19th century, Chișinău was a small town of 7,000 inhabitants.

 Russian Imperial period

 In 1812, in the aftermath of the Russo-Turkish War (1806–1812), the eastern half of Moldavia was ceded by the Ottomans to the Russian Empire.
 The newly acquired territories became known as Bessarabia.

-Under Russian government, Chișinău became the capital of the newly annexed oblast (later guberniya) of Bessarabia.
+Under the Russian government, Chișinău became the capital of the newly annexed oblast (later guberniya) of Bessarabia.
 By 1834, an imperial townscape with broad and long roads had emerged as a result of a generous development plan, which divided Chișinău roughly into two areas: the old part of the town, with its irregular building structures, and a newer city centre and station.
-Between 26 May 1830 and 13 October 1836 the architect Avraam Melnikov established the Catedrala Nașterea Domnului with a magnificent bell tower.
-In 1840 the building of the Triumphal Arch, planned by the architect Luca Zaushkevich, was completed.
-Following this the construction of numerous buildings and landmarks began.
+Between 26 May 1830 and 13 October 1836, the architect Avraam Melnikov established the Catedrala Nașterea Domnului with a magnificent bell tower.
+In 1840, the building of the Triumphal Arch, planned by the architect Luca Zaushkevich, was completed.
+Following this, the construction of numerous buildings and landmarks began.

 On 28 August 1871, Chișinău was linked by rail with Tiraspol, and in 1873 with Cornești.
 Chișinău-Ungheni-Iași railway was opened on 1 June 1875 in preparation for the Russo-Turkish War (1877–1878).
-The town played an important part in the war between Russia and Ottoman Empire, as the main staging area of the Russian invasion.
-During the Belle Époque, the mayor of the city was Carol Schmidt, considered one of Chișinău's best mayors.
+The town played an important part in the war between Russia and the Ottoman Empire, as the main staging area of the Russian invasion.
+During the Belle Époque, the mayor of the city was Carol Schmidt, whose contribution to the modernisation of the city is still commemorated by Moldovans.
 Its population had grown to 92,000 by 1862, and to 125,787 by 1900.